Programmatic Advertising 101: Learn Programmatic Advertising

 Are they looking for an easier solution to cleaning their house, for example?
 Or do they need help with managing their company’s accounting?
 Maybe they want to learn more about the pros and cons of investing in a service or product.

 Think about your audience and how you can help them.

 A cleaning company, for example, may angle their ads away from free quotes to easy-to-schedule cleaning services, which then lead users to request a free quote.
 Promote what problem you solve versus what services or products you offer.

 Our services are unmatched.

 Net Promoter Score (NPS) is the leading metric for customer satisfaction.

 WebFX clients score 394% higher than the industry average.

 In this programmatic marketing 101 guide, you’ve learned how programmatic advertising offers your business a brand-new way to promote your company, products, or services.
 With the hyper-targeted, cost-effective ads you can create, you can drive new leads and sales throughout the year.

 If you don’t have the time, experience, or resources to lead an in-house programmatic advertising campaign in-house, WebFX can help.
 With our programmatic advertising services, you’ll receive a custom campaign, dedicated account manager, and advanced marketing automation software.

-You’ll also get results, as demonstrated by the more than $1.5 billion we’ve driven in revenue for our clients in the past five years.
+You’ll also get results, as demonstrated by the more than $3 billion our programmatic advertising company has driven in revenue for our clients in the past five years.
 Even better, you’ll get a client-focused experience, which means answers to your emails, responses to your questions, and more.